MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Operators.md

 > [!IMPORTANT]
 > The resulting range isn't limited to the values of the enumeration.
 Instead
-> is represents the range of values between the two values provided.
+> it represents the range of values between the two values provided.
 You can't
 > use the range operator to reliably represent the members of an enumeration.

 ### Member-access operator `.`